25 Years Later:

 My bosses, 3000 kilometres away in Ottawa at National Headquarters of Computer Systems of the Government of Canada, don’t yet know my Y2K secret.

-Dan Taberski created a season of podcasts on how Y2K personally affected a varied group of people.
+Dan Taberski created an entire season of podcasts on how Y2K personally affected a varied group of people.
 I was one of them. (dantaberski.com)

 This 22-minute video is a compilation of my interview clips distilled from the 8-hour series.